htw-imi-showtime/showtime-website/content/ws24/master/m3-ergovision/techstack.md

 draft = false
 +++

-{{<image src="techstack.jpeg" alt="VeloScape's Tech Stack">}}
+{{<image src="techstack.jpeg" alt="ErgoScape's Tech Stack">}}
 {{<section title="Concept & Design">}}
 [Miro](https://miro.com/)<br>
 Miro was used for the initial brainstorming session, for concretising the requirements and concept, and for the wireframes.
 It allowed the team to discuss and visualise ideas and record decisions.

 [Figma](https://figma.com/)<br>
-Figma was used to create the UI component library, style guide and final design of the user interface of VeloScape.
+Figma was used to create the UI component library, style guide and final design of the user interface of ErgoScape.
 {{</section>}}

 {{<section title="Development">}}